StreamingDataApps/swimos-docs/src/_tutorials/transit.md

 https://retro.umoiq.com/service/publicXMLFeed?command=routeList&a={agencyId}
 https://retro.umoiq.com/service/publicXMLFeed?command=vehicleLocations&a={agencyId}&t=0

-We will encapsulate this functionality with a wrapper, `NextBusHttpAPI.java`, that will sit alongside TransitPlane.java under `server/src/main/java/swim/transit/NextBusHttpAPI.java`.
+We will encapsulate this functionality with a wrapper, <a href="https://github.com/swimos/tutorial-transit/blob/main/server/src/main/java/swim/transit/NextBusHttpAPI.java">NextBusHttpAPI.java</a>, that will sit alongside TransitPlane.java under `server/src/main/java/swim/transit/NextBusHttpAPI.java`.
 The first end-point corresponds to the `routeList` command, and will return a route object with a `tag`, `title`, and `shortTitle`.
 We will make use of the tag and title fields.

 ```java
 import java.io.InputStream;